dprat0821/buzzflow/README.md

 # Buzzflow

-**All NFTs are minted equal - No matter which main chain it came from, forget the pre-judged tags like "common" or "rare".
-Make the buzz to see what's the real "Non-Fungible".**
+**All NFTs are minted equal: No matter which chain it came from, no matter the tags pre-defined were "common" or "rare".
+They are called "Non-Fungible" because you have the chance to make them really unique.**

-The real questions NFT owners are wondering everyday:
+NFT owners struggle everyday:

-* What I can do to push my assets' values?
-It's minted "common" for all traits.
+* What I can do to grow my assets' values?
+They were minted "common" for almost all traits.
 * Try play-to-earn?
-The tokens I earned only circulate internally in the project.
-What if the whole project starts losing impact one day?
+The tokens I earned only circulate in the project's own system.
+What if it starts losing impact one day?
-* Outside of the system,I have full ownership and the rights of producing variants and peripherals for my NFTs.
+* Outside of the system, I still have full ownership and the rights of producing variants and peripherals for my NFTs.
 But how can I market them?
 What I can make for marketing?
 The billboards in the Times Square $5k/day?

 **Buzzflow's Answer:**